sdowding/resume/README.md

 ## 🚀 Recent Experience

-### Staff Software Developer, KOHO, Jul 2021 - Present
+### Senior Staff Engineer, HelloFresh, Jul 2022 - Present

+A global meal kit company, operating many brands in over 10 countries.

+#### Project: Enabling a new ██ ███ subscription brand

+- Currently architecting solutions and creating proof of concepts to enable HelloFresh to launch a new line of business that helps them expand beyond meal kits for the first time.

+#### Company-Level Contributions

+- Creating and hosting a backend development community for North American developers.
+- Mentoring other developers in my alliance.
+- Refining and contributing to the RFC process for solution design.
+- Teaching and enabling TDD to enable faster developer turnaround.
+- Reviwing technical feasability during acquisitions.

-##### Senior Backend Developer, KOHO, Mar 2020
+### Staff Software Developer, KOHO, Mar 2020 - June 2022

 KOHO is focused on eliminating banking fees in Canada.
 It allows customers to fund and spend for a cash account using a VISA card.

 #### Project: Migrating Visa to Mastercard

-- Currently scoping, planning, and rolling out internal API changes to enable one of the largest technical changes in KOHO's history.
+- Scoping, planning, and rolling out internal API changes to enable switching card networks.

 #### Project: Pre-Authorized Payment & Risk Replacement

-- Designed, implemented, and led the replacement of an existing system built around a manual processes.
+- Designed, implemented, and led the replacement of an existing system built around a manual process.
 - Went from start to launch 3 months after my first day with no customer outages.
-- Event based design (pub/sub) for loose coupling with the existing payment services.
+- Event-based design for loose coupling with the existing payment services.

-#### Project: Company Level Contributions
+#### Company-Level Contributions

 - Encouraging a culture of collaboration and "handbook-first" documentation through mentorship, writing, and presenting.
 - Rolling out an Innersource process to my team with the hope of having it adopted company-wide if successful.